MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-RecipientPermission.md

 ```

 ### -Trustee
-The Trustee parameter filters the results by the user or group to whom you're granting the permission.
-The user or group can operate on the recipient specified by the Identity parameter.
+The Trustee parameter filters the results by the user or group who has Send As permissions.
+You can specify the following types of users or groups:

 You can specify the following types of users or groups: